MarceloDev100/c-sharp-hashcode-equals-set-dictionary/Project1/README.md

 * After comparing two objects, if code generated of each one is not the same, so they are different.

 * After comparing two objects, if code generated of each one is the same , they are probably the same, but a coincidence is not ruled out.

+:arrow_right: __Custom Equals and GetHashCode:__

+* A custom criterion can be made of when a client is equal to another one, for example.

+* If a Client class has Name and Email attributes, one of them or both can be chosen to be a custom criterion to identify if an object is the same as the other one.
+In this example, the Email was chosen for this purpose.

+* The Equals and GetHashCode methods have been overriden in the Client class.

+:record_button: the sign (==) compares object reference whereas Equals method compares the object content.